163rd Attack Wing: Air refueling

-Unmanned Aerial Vehicle operations
+Unmanned aerial vehicle operations

-During a ceremony 28 November 2007 at March Air Reserve Base, the 163rd Air Refueling Wing became the 163rd Reconnaissance Wing, taking on the Predator mission in place of its KC-135R tankers.
+During a ceremony on 28 November 2007 at March Air Reserve Base, the wing became the ', taking on the Predator mission in place of its KC-135R tankers.
 The wing's last KC-135R left in April 2008.
-The wing was the first Air National Guard unit to receive the MQ-1 Predator armed unmanned reconnaissance aircraft and was the first to become a fully functional ANG Flying Training Unit (FTU) and to operate a Field Training Detachment (FTD) for the Predator.
+The wing was the first Air National Guard unit to receive the General Atomics MQ-1 Predator armed unmanned reconnaissance aircraft and was the first to become a fully functional ANG Flying Training Unit (FTU) and to operate a Field Training Detachment (FTD) for the Predator.

-The wing operates its MQ-1s out of March ARB, but also uses the restricted airspace near Edwards Air Force Base in southern California for training, operating a detachment from Southern California Logistics Airport, the former George Air Force Base, northeast of March ARB in Victorville.
+The wing operates its MQ-1s out of March, but also uses the restricted airspace near Edwards Air Force Base in southern California for training, operating a detachment from Southern California Logistics Airport, the former George Air Force Base, northeast of March in Victorville.
 The 163rd also flies its Predators under the service's "remote split operations" approach.
-This means that the aircraft and a contingent of maintainers are deployed forward, along with some pilots to handle takeoffs and landings.
+This means that the aircraft and a contingent of maintainers are deployed forward, along with some pilots to handle take-offs and landings.
 However, the majority of the wing's pilots remain stateside and operate the aircraft via satellite communications links.

 The wing's FTU falls under Air Combat Command and previously trained pilots and sensor operators to become Predator aircrew and now trains them as MQ-9 Reaper aircrew.
 The FTD, which falls under Air Education and Training Command, previously trained enlisted personnel to build, maintain and repair the Predator and now performs the same training mission utilizing the Reaper.

 On 28 August 2013, a Predator flew over the Rim Fire in California providing infrared video of lurking fires, after receiving emergency approval.